<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/rising-fuel-prices-in-africa-a-cyclical-shock-or-a-strategic-signal/">Rising fuel prices in Africa: a cyclical shock or a strategic signal?</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/rising-fuel-prices-in-africa-a-cyclical-shock-or-a-strategic-signal/">Rising fuel prices in Africa: a cyclical shock or a strategic signal?</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>